sales@farahatco.com +9714250025197142500251+ WhatsApp

 • Article 2(1)(c) of the AML Law includes the actions of simply “gaining” or “possessing” illegal proceeds in its definition of a “perpetrator” of the crime of money laundering.

-• Furthermore, as stated in Article 2(2) of the AML Law, money laundering crimes are considered to lie independently to the predicate offense.
+• Furthermore, as stated in Article 2(2) of the AML Law, money laundering crimes are considered to lie independently of the predicate offense.
 Therefore, the perpetrator may be prosecuted and convicted for both the predicate offense as well as the money laundering offense.
 Moreover, Article 2.3 provides that it is not a prerequisite to prove the illicit source of funds in order to secure a conviction for the predicate offense.

 • As per Article 9 of the AML Law, provision is made for the establishment of an independent Financial Information Unit (“FIU”).
 The role of the FIU is to receive and process information related to financial crime.
 The FIU is further authorized to process and investigate suspicious transaction reports by obtaining further information from the concerned parties.
 In addition to the aforesaid, as provided for in Article 9(2), the FIU is empowered to cooperate and exchange information with its counterparts in foreign jurisdictions.